The Glowforge is a really cool piece of equipment and very user-friendly, but there are a few things you need to know to operate it safely.

 = FREE for members of Decatur Makers (please pay here, and you will be reimbursed after the class if you attend.
 No-shows won't be reimbursed unless they change their RSVPs to Not Going at least 2 days beforehand)

 The instructor, Kevin Arne, has more than a decade of experience in workshops making everything from bookshelves to knives.
-When he's not making stuff, he's tutoring high school students and helping elementary school teachers incorporate more maker projects in their classrooms.
+When he's not making stuff, he's tutoring high school students and helping teachers incorporate more maker projects in their classrooms.